romana/romana/docs/kubernetes/README.md

 Installing Romana on a Kubernetes cluster is fast and easy.

 For clusters created with `kops` or `kubeadm` with default settings, predefined YAML files are provided that you can install using `kubectl apply`.
-Some changes to the YAML files will be required under some circumstances.
-Please check the special notes.
+Some changes to the YAML files will be required under some circumstances - check the special notes.

+If you have made your own customized installation of Kubernetes or used a different tool to create the cluster, then you should refer to the detailed [components](components.md) page, and align the example configuration with the details specific to your cluster.

 ## Installation for kubeadm